awsdocs/amazon-comprehend-developer-guide/doc_source/how-targeted-sentiment.md

 + **Entities** – An array of entities found in the document\.
 + **File** – The file name of the input document\.
 + **Line** – If the input file is one document per line, **Entities** contains the line number of the document in the file\.

+**Note**
+If targeted sentiment doesn't identify any entities in the input text, it returns an empty array as the Entities result\.

 The following example shows **Entities** for an input file with three lines of input\.
 The input format is **ONE\_DOC\_PER\_LINE**, so each line of input is a document\.